spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 The multi-slit model is simply an array of multiple slit models, each one containing the data and relevant meta data for a particular extracted slit or source.
-A `~jwst.datamodels.MultiSlitModel` product will contain multiple tuples of SCI, ERR, DQ, WAVELENGTH, RELSENS, etc. arrays; one for each of the extracted slits/sources.
+A `~jwst.datamodels.MultiSlitModel` product will contain multiple tuples of SCI, ERR, DQ, WAVELENGTH, etc. arrays; one for each of the extracted slits/sources.

 2D resampled data